CloudCommandos/exercises/orchestrate-containers/collab.md

 Use `kubectl get ingress --all-namespaces` to check for the ingress deployed.

-Now you can open up a browser and enter the IP address of any nodes within the cluster with the port number shown above, in this case is **30929**. http://NodeIPaddress:NodePort Noted: the port number was randomly generated.
+Now you can open up a browser and enter the your domain name specified in the `deployIngressKibana.yaml` host.

 If you encounter a issue that shows `{"statusCode":404,"error":"Not Found","message":"Not Found"}` when you open up the site, comment off the following line in `kibana-deployment.yaml`.
 ```bash